gu-fan/galaxy.vim/README.md

     color issue, terminal issue, highlight group issue, syntax issue ...
     This plugin simplifies these works.

-    Generating a scheme with Galaxy takes only two step:
+    Generating a scheme with :GalaxyNew takes only two step:
     1. Typing a name
     2. Pickup a color for BACKGROUND (with colorpicker of ColorV) Then you got the scheme, you can edit it's colors and check it's details.

     It contains several built-in schemes.
-    Also have Terminal support/Stylish Statusline/Indent Highlight ,
+    Also have Scheme Manager, Scheme Detail Screen, Terminal support, Stylish Statusline, Indent Highlight and more...
-    and more...

 **Some Pictures:**